 - If you have consented to the processing of your personal information, then I may process your information for the purposes set out below to the extent to which you have consented to me doing so; - If you are a client, the processing is necessary for the performance of a contract to which you are a party.
-If you are a client, that contract will be the contract between my lay client and my Instructing Solicitor, whom the lay client has engaged to provide advice or representation in his/her case, and who in turn has instructed me to provide the lay client with advice or representation.
-If you are an Instructing Solicitor who has instructed me through a contract, it will also be the contract between you and me;

-- the legitimate interest of myself and/or the legitimate interests of a third party in carrying out the processing for one or more of the purposes set out below.
-In short, my legitimate interest is to enable me to provide legal services as a barrister, to ensure fair resolution of any complaints or disputes, to promote access to my profession, and to maintain relationships with clients (usually instructing solicitors or institutional clients); - if I am assisting pro bono organisations then the processing is being carried out in the public interest.
+That contract will be the contract between you and my Instructing Solicitor, whom you engage to provide you with advice or representation in your case, and who in turn has instructed me to provide you with advice or representation; - The legitimate interest of myself and/or the legitimate interests of a third party in carrying out the processing for one or more of the purposes set out below.
+In short, my legitimate interest is to enable me to provide legal services as a barrister, to ensure fair resolution of any complaints or disputes, to promote access to my profession, and to maintain relationships with clients (usually instructing solicitors or institutional clients); - If I am assisting pro bono organisations then the processing is being carried out in the public interest.